giovanisims/giovanisims/README.md

 ## Hi there! 👋

-This is mostly going to be populated with projects and excersises from uni, or from online courses like Edx, so some code might be a bit stinky.
+This is mostly going to be populated with projects and excersises from uni, but some personal projects and experiments are also here

 # [Python The Game](https://github.com/giovanisims/Python-The-Game)